PowerShell/underhanded-powershell/README.md

 What's underhanded PowerShell code?
 Basically, code that is designed to do something the user would not intend, or takes actions that are not apparent to someone who would casually read the code.

 We'll be running this contest in two phases: "Red Team", and "Blue Team".
 In the "Red Team" phase, you get to unleash your underhanded creativity in _writing_ underhanded PowerShell code.
-In an upcoming "Blue Team" phase, we'll be looking for creative and reliable defenses to underhanded PowerShell.
+In an upcoming "Blue Team" phase, we'll be looking for creative and reliable defenses to detect underhanded PowerShell.
 Participation in both contests will be allowed - and in fact encouraged!

 ## Participating as a Red Teamer